Progress662/projects/README.md

 # projects - This is a simple calculator program  in c++ that can add, subtract, multiply and divide two numbers.
-I am currently working on adding more operations to it like modulus, power, sin/cos/tan , etc.
+It can also perform operations like modulus, powers and division by zero.
+I am currently working on adding sin/cos/tan and other complex operations possible on a regular scientific calculator.